-ALASKA IS A DRAG is the achingly real story of Leo, an aspiring drag superstar (Martin L. Washington Jr.) and his twin sister Tristen (Maya Washington), who are stuck working in a fish cannery in Alaska.
+ALASKA IS A DRAG is a Fish out of water story – literally.
+Our hero Leo is an aspiring superstar (Martin L. Washington Jr.) stuck working in a fish cannery in Alaska.
 Leo sees disco balls in the scales of the fish he slices.
 Everyone who slices fish all day, daydreams – Leo’s are glamtastic.

-Tristen and his sister are left to fend for themselves most of the time, their mom (Nia Peeples) left years ago and their dad (Kevin Daniels) stands on the side of the road preaching.
-The two create their own magic, the Northern Lights follow them — when Tristen enters Leo in a drag show — he’s never performed for anyone but her — his worlds collide — the drag audition, which happens at the one gay bar in town owned by Jan (Margaret Cho) and the qualifying round for boxing fall on the same day and Leo has to face the real reason, he’s afraid to leave Alaska.
+When Tristen enters Leo in a drag competition – he’s never performed for anyone but her – his worlds collide – the drag audition falls on the same day as the qualifying round for boxing and Leo has to face the real reason he’s afraid to leave Alaska.